 Another respondent discussed the stigma surrounding people with BPD: “Many people believe that those living with it can be manipulative or dangerous due to their symptoms.
 While this can be the case in a very small minority of people, most people with BPD are just struggling with their sense of self and their relationships … and need a little bit of extra love.”

-BPD can be challenging to treat, in part because its symptoms can be confused with, or co-occur with, those of other disorders, like bipolar disorder or depression.
+BPD can be challenging to treat, in part because its symptoms can be confused with or co-occur with those of other disorders, like bipolar disorder or depression.

-DBT helps patients:
+DBT helps you to:

-Psychotherapy is favored over medication, although mood stabilizers or anti-depressants may also be used to help manage symptoms in some cases.
+Psychotherapy is favored over medication, although mood stabilizers or antidepressants may also be used to help manage symptoms in some cases.

-© 2023 All Rights Reserved
+© 2024 All Rights Reserved